 - (a) The University recognizes that Employees may sometimes ask to work from home on occasion or on a continuing basis.
 It is understood that such arrangements may not be suitable operationally in some departments and/or for certain positions and/or certain periods of time.
 The following conditions shall apply: - (i) the arrangement must be pre-approved by the Supervisor and documented in writing to address the impact of the Collective Agreement and its provisions; with copies of the arrangement to be forwarded to the Unit 1 Chairperson and Human Resources Services; - (ii) the arrangement will not be unreasonably denied.
-This decision and/or the provisions of the arrangement shall not be the subject of a grievance; - (iii) the Employee will remain responsible for fulfilling all their on-campus commitments: - (iv) the arrangement may be reviewed by the Supervisor and can be ended sooner by either Party; and, - (v) no continuing arrangement will be longer than 1 year in duration, but may be renewed with the agreement of the Employee and their Supervisor.
+This decision and/or the provisions of the arrangement shall not be the subject of a grievance; - (iii) the Employee will remain responsible for fulfilling all their on-campus commitments;

+- (iv) the arrangement may be reviewed by the Supervisor and can be ended or changed with a minimum of 15 Working Days' notice to the Employee.
+The Employee may agreed to accept such change sooner after having consulted with a Union Representative.
+In extenuating circumstances an extension on the notice period may be requested and will not be unreasonably denied; and, - (v) no continuing arrangement will be longer than 1 year in duration, but may be renewed with the agreement of the Employee and their Supervisor.